-Jeni’s 2nd ice cream company to recall products after listeria found in sample
+Jeni’s recalls ice cream after listeria found in sample

 Washington — A second ice cream company has recalled all of its products after health officials found listeria in a sample of its frozen treats.